ozcan-yildiz/CloudResume/README.md

 I'll be honest here I can say about Java Script I need to study. just for now I copied and pasted a code from the internet.

 8. Database :
-Just created a DynamoDB, nothing special.
+ just created a DynamoDB, nothing special.

 9. API :
 I think I spent here for a week.
 First I created an API and Lambda Function to get and update data from the DynamoDB table. used Python.
 I took a course but I can say I need to spend on it more time, especially on; boto3 and Lambda function side.
 Created an API with GET Method and before starting the frontend side, I tested the Lambda function via invoking from API Gateway.
 The next step is deploying the API and adding the link to Html.